melintea/upml/README.tla.md

 ## Status

-(Use the Promela model if you can)
+A couple of hacks:

 - The basic toolbox checks do not detect a transition that is never taken (and this could be a genuine logic error of the UML machine we are trying to model).
 I had to add an ```AllTransitionsVisited``` temporal property.
-This comes for free with Promela and now I wonder what other checks have to be coded...
+This check comes for free with Promela and now I wonder what other checks have to be coded...
 - I had to add an ```MaxEventsReached``` temporal property to limit infinite runs.
 This also comes (almost) for free with Promela.
 Adjust ```maxUmlEvents``` as needed and note it is a negative.
-I could have used a CONSTANT here.
+I could have used a CONSTANT here but - ideally - all the artifacts are contained in the model file.

 ## Usage

 Add ```MaxEventsReached```, ```AllTransitionsVisited```, ```UmlInvariants``` to the model: ![image](images/tla1.png).

-These would fall under ```PROPERTY``` in the config file for the model.
+These would be under ```PROPERTY``` in the config file for the model.

 ### Cheat sheet